oashour/quantum-codex/README.md

     - [ ] POTCAR analysis (is it recommended on VASP wiki or not, what do `_sv` mean, etc.) --> **Good first issue** *long-term*
     - [ ] UPF analysis (just file name) for PSLib and ONCVPSP --> **Good first issue**, *longterm*
     - [ ] Prettier XSL template for QE --> *long-term*
+- [ ] Documentation
-- [ ] Documentation and user guide
+    - [ ] Developer guide
+- [ ] DevOps
+    - [ ] Unit tests...
-- [ ] Refactor
+    - [ ] GitHub actions for documentation
-    - [ ] Abstract Codex into a Superclass
+    - [ ] GitHub actions for containerization and deployment
+    - [-] LBL domain and TLS cert
+- [x] Refactor
+    - [x] Use an abstract class for the Codex
-    - [ ] Fully refactor database generation code
+    - [x] Fully refactor database generation code
-    - [ ] Restructure package, split flask into modules, etc.
+    - [x] Restructure the package into subpackages for CLI, app and database generation.
-    - [ ] Clean up deps
+    - [x] Clean up deps
 - [ ] AI/LLM
     - [ ] Cleaner comments/descriptions, summarized from the DB using LLM (pre-generated)
     - [ ] Explanation of what a DFT calculation is doing (dynamically generated)
 ### Front-end good first issues
-- [ ] Proper layout
+- [x] More Proper layout
-- [ ] CSS improvements
+- [x] CSS improvements
 - [ ] Drag and drop upload and reorder (might take a fair bit of JS)
-- [ ] Light/dark theme.
+- [x] Light/dark theme
-- [ ] Better code copy button, find a better solution than the current one (rolled my own with jQuery).
+- [x] Better code copy button, find a better solution than the current one (rolled my own with jQuery).
 Bootstrap docs look nice.
 - [ ] Add an adjustable divider between doc preview/code block, so you can focus one or the other on smaller screens
 - [ ] Better looking and closable alerts.
 - [ ] Hints, tooltips, short explanations of what toggles do, etc.
+- [ ] Maybe: figure out whether something is QE/VASP based on file name and change code selection?
+Might not be sustainable since a lot of codes use `.in` for input files.
+- [ ] Proper exception handling that goes to the frontend
 ### Back-end good first issues
-- [ ] Accept only uploads with `.pwi` and `.in` extensions and `INCAR*`, `KPOINTS*` etc. filenames.
+- [x] Accept only uploads with `.pwi` and `.in` extensions and `INCAR*`, `KPOINTS*` etc. filenames.
-- [ ] Maybe: figure out whether something is QE/VASP based on file name?
-Might not be sustainable since a lot of codes use `.in` for input files.
+- [-] Proper logging (need to add logging to stdout/err not just file)

+# Beta
+- [ ] Documentation
-- [ ] Lots of error handling
+    - [ ] User guide
 # Contributing

+Developer documentation is coming soon.

 If you find any bugs or would like to request any features, please use the issue tracker.